bossplug/bossplug-app/README.md

 ### HOW TO USE

 1. Install & run BossPlug
-2. Right click on the 'Audio Browser' on the right hand side to add folders from your computer which have .WAV files
+2. Right click on the 'Audio Browser' on the left-hand side to add folders from your computer which have .WAV files
 3. Drag the audio files onto the 64 cells in the center.
 The top row of cells have hotkeys 1 to 9 for easy playing with a normal keyboard (USB devices not supported quite yet -- soon)
 4. Click on the sound cells to assign properties
 5. Play the sound effects and create music !